 If putting all of these players together on one team seems unfair, add Wayne Gretzky into the mix and it is not hard to see why Edmonton was the most dominant team of the decade.
 By 1983, this young team had reached the NHL’s Stanley Cup Finals.
 After being swept by the New York Islanders (the last championship in their dynastic run), the Oilers would return to the Finals and beat them in five games the next season.
 However, it did not end there.
 The Oilers would win five Stanley Cups between 1984 and 1990 and change hockey forever.
 As players got older and left the team, either through trades or retirement, the team cooled off in the 1990s.

 Led by superstar Connor McDavid, the youngest player to ever captain an NHL team is the clear leader in the Edmonton lineup.
 Playing alongside him are talented stars in Ryan Nugent-Hopkins and Leon Draisaitl.
-Veteran Milan Lucic provides a strong presence in the locker room and the arrival of Jussi Jokinen from Florida should help do the same.
+Veteran Milan Lucic provides a strong presence in the locker.
 The defense is anchored by Oscar Klefbom and Adam Larsson.
 Edmonton fans were pleased to see a healthy Darnell Nurse make another leap forward in his game.
 After the trade of Cam Talbot to Philadelphia, the starting netminder for Edmonton is Mikko Koskinen.
 The young Anthony Stolarz serves as his backup now and may eventually earn the starting role in net and brings big time skills to the goal crease.
 Expect great things from this young team.